paritytech/contracts-boilerplate/README.md

 ### Setting up the Development Environment

-For local development with Polkadot Revive, you'll need to build the development node and Ethereum RPC bridge.
+For local development, you'll need to build the development node and Ethereum RPC proxy.

 #### 1. Clone the Polkadot SDK